 A provision in the Uniform Probate Code (UPC) adopted by the National Conference of Commissioners on Uniform State Laws in 1990 signaled a change in the law and included a provision allowing for the care of a pet that outlives its owner.
 Section 2-907(b) provided for enforceable trusts for the care of a designated domestic animal and the animal's offspring.
 Section 408 of the Uniform Trust Code (UTC), approved in 2000, updated the provision by referring to a trust for any animal, not just a pet, and authorizing persons with an interest in the welfare of the animal to petition for appointment or removal of an enforcer of the trust.

-As of 2012, 45 states adopted one of these model law provisions, or their own version of animal trust legislation.
-Most of these laws have been enacted in recent years.
-Massachusetts is the latest state to adopt such a law in 2012.
-In 2010, Georgia and Oklahoma adopted laws authorizing pet trusts.
-Connecticut, Maryland and Vermont all adopted pet trust laws in 2009.
-North Dakota adopted its animal trust law in 2007, mirroring Section 408 of the UTC, set out below for illustration purposes:
+Currently, 47 states adopted one of these model law provisions, or their own version of animal trust legislation.
+Many of these laws have been enacted in recent years.
+Mississippi is the latest state to adopt such a law in 2014, and is based on Section 408 of the UTC, set out below for illustration purposes:

 59-12-08.
 Trust for care of animal.

 - A trust may be created to provide for the care of an animal alive during the settlor's lifetime.
 The trust terminates upon the death of the animal or, if the trust was created to provide for the care of more than one animal alive during the settlor's lifetime, upon the death of the last surviving animal.

 - A trust authorized by this section may be enforced by a person appointed in the terms of the trust or, if no person is so appointed, by a person appointed by the court.
 A person having an interest in the welfare of the animal may request the court to appoint a person to enforce the trust or to remove a person appointed.